-Figure.3.1.1 presents a schematic of the setup for measurements of fluorescence spectra of multicolor fluorescent analytes in capillary.
+Figure 27.
+Schematic of the measurement setup. presents a schematic of the setup for measurements of fluorescence spectra of multicolor fluorescent analytes in capillary.
 In the setup, the analyte is moved from a sample tube into the capillary by either electrophoresis or air pressure.
 The capillary is inserted into a fiberized optical system.
 Fluorescence in the analyte is excited by Ar-ion laser (488 and 514 nm, Uniphase, CA, USA), collected by the fiber (200μ core diameter) and delivered to the spectral separation module of the spectrometer.

-Figure.3.1.1.
+Figure 27.
 Schematic of the measurement setup.